purpleorchid360/KMHinstitute2021/content/bachelors-of-science/radiology-imaging-bachelors.md

 ### Eligibility

-A pass in higher secondary course (+2) with Physics, Chemistry &amp; Biology subjects or an equivalent with 12 years of schooling from a recognized board of school examination with minimum of 45% of marks in each subjects.
+A pass in higher secondary course (+2) with Physics, Chemistry &amp; Biology subjects or an equivalent with 12 years of schooling from a recognized board of school examination with minimum of 45% of marks in each subjects

 ### Condition for Eligibility